|Country of Origin||United States|

 - Hip dysplasia: Hugs tends to inherit hip dysplasia from its parent.
 It is a health condition that is caused due to underdeveloped of the hip joints.
-There is sharp pain on the back of your dog which makes them difficult to move from one place to another.
+There is a sharp pain on the back of your dog which makes it difficult to move from one place to another.

 - Obesity: The Hug is likely to face the problem of obesity.
 Their eating habit needs to be controlled.
 Do not overfeed them as it will invite joints and bone problems.
 So, feed them with a properly balanced diet.

 Size: The average height of the Hug is between 16-22 inches and the average weight is between 30-60 pounds.

 Cost:The average cost of the Hug puppy is between $600-$1200 USD.